electric-sql/electric/examples/gatekeeper-auth/README.md

 1. first a client posts authentication credentials to a gatekeeper endpoint to generate an auth token
 2. the client then makes requests to Electric via an authorising proxy that validates the auth token against the shape request

 The auth token can be *shape-scoped* (i.e.: can include a claim containing the shape definition).
-This allows the proxy to authorise a shape request by comparing the shape claim signed into the token with the [shape defined in the request parameters](https://electric-sql.com/docs/quickstart#http-api).
+This allows the proxy to authorize a shape request by comparing the shape claim signed into the token with the [shape defined in the request parameters](https://electric-sql.com/docs/quickstart#http-api).
 This allows you to:

-- keep your main authorisation logic in your API (in the gatekeeper endpoint) where it's natural to do things like query the database and call external authorisation services; and to
+- keep your main authorization logic in your API (in the gatekeeper endpoint) where it's natural to do things like query the database and call external authorization services; and to
-- run your authorisation logic *once* when generating a token, rather than on the "hot path" of every shape request in your authorising proxy
+- run your authorization logic *once* when generating a token, rather than on the "hot path" of every shape request in your authorising proxy

 ### Implementation